There was a time in this fair land when the railroad did not run

 I recall Lightfoot’s sister Bev working in the bank just down the street from the hotel on Dundas St., where I cashed my weekly paycheque.
 I remember asking her once if she was related to the folksinger.

 My cousin Alan, whose family lived across the street from mine in London West, had been taking guitar lessons from Eddy Bell, a well-known local jazz musician.
 I followed his lead and after a few formal lessons, I brought in my Lightfoot songbooks and Eddy began teaching me how to fingerpick.
-By the time I went off to Trent University in 1972 I could fingerpick and double-strum Lightfoot style every song he had recorded.
+By the time I went off to Trent University in 1972 I could fingerpick and double-strum Lightfoot style every song he had recorded on his first five albums.

 Until I sold my last guitar to finance a fly fishing trip to the West Branch of the Ausable River in the Adirondacks, I was still using the same fingerpicking technique — 50 years later.